EnriqueZav96/documentation/content/developer/tutorials/discover_js_framework/01_owl_components.rst

 templates that are used to render the user interface.
 In practice, a component is represented by a small JavaScript class subclassing the `Component` class.

+To get started, you need a running Odoo server and a development environment setup.
 Before getting into the exercises, make sure you have followed all the steps described in this :ref:`tutorial introduction <tutorials/discover_js_framework/setup>`.

 .. spoiler:: Solutions